pulumi/docs/content/blog/gcp-v8-release/index.md

 ### New Modules

-Over the last year, we have added support for several new models.
+Over the last year, we have added support for several new modules.
 Among these are:

 - [App Hub](https://www.pulumi.com/registry/packages/gcp/api-docs/apphub/)
 - [Application Integration](https://www.pulumi.com/registry/packages/gcp/api-docs/applicationintegration/)